soxueren/atsd/api/data/series/examples/query-regularize.md

 ## Description

-Applying periodic aggregation to a time series with varying intervals between observations using the `FIRST` and `LAST` statistic function provides a technique for regularizing the series, including fill gaps with interpolated values.
+The underlying series can be regularized by applying periodic aggregation using the `FIRST` or `LAST` function and enabling interpolation to fill the gaps created by periods without data.

-* `FIRST` function returns the first observed value in each period.
+* `FIRST` returns the first observed value in the given period.
-* `LAST` function returns the last observed value in each period.
+* `LAST` = returns the last observed value in the given period.

-Unlike average and rank functions, such as percentiles, `FIRST` and `LAST` functions do not average out the values of the underlying series.
+Unlike `AVERAGE` and percentile function, `FIRST` and `LAST` do not average out the values of the underlying series.

 The process is sometimes called downsampling.